Cre recombinase: Active site

-Tyr 324 acts as a nucleophile to form a covalent 3’-phosphotyrosine linkage to the DNA substrate.
-The scissile phosphate (phosphate targeted for nucleophilic attack at the cleavage site) is coordinated by the side chains of the 3 amino acid residues of the catalytic triad (Arg 173, His 289 & Trp 315).
-The indole nitrogen of tryptophan 315 also forms a hydrogen bond to this scissile phosphate. (n.b A Histidine occupies this site in other tyrosine recombinase family members and performs the same function).
-This reaction cleaves the DNA and frees a 5’ hydroxyl group.
+Tyr324 acts as a nucleophile to form a covalent 3′-phosphotyrosine linkage to the DNA substrate.
+This phosphate is coordinated by the side chains of the Arg173, His289 and Trp315.
+This reaction cleaves the DNA backbone, freeing a 5′-hydroxyl group.
 This process occurs in the active site of two out of the four recombinase subunits present at the synapse tetramer.
-If the 5’ hydroxyl groups attack the 3’-phosphotyrosine linkage one pair of the DNA strands will exchange to form a Holliday junction intermediate.
+If the 5′-hydroxyl groups attack the 3′-phosphotyrosine linkage in the Cre subunits one pair of the DNA strands will exchange to form a Holliday junction intermediate.